-New development within either the river floodplain or the coastal plain is at risk from flooding as shown on the Environment Agency's Flood Risk Map (Appendix A) and it could increase the possibility of flooding elsewhere through a loss of storage capacity or by impeding the flow of flood water.
+New development within either the river floodplain or the coastal plain is at risk from flooding as shown on the EAFM (Appendix B) and it could increase the possibility of flooding elsewhere through a loss of storage capacity or by impeding the flow of flood water.
 Raising the level of land in the flood plain can have a similar effect.
 Therefore, development should not be located in areas at risk of flooding.